Ross McCrorie: International career

 McCrorie was named in the Scotland U19 squad for the elite round of the European Championships in March 2017 alongside Dumbarton teammate Daniel Harvie.
 He had captained the side in the qualifying phase of the tournament.
 He also captained the Scotland U21 team on several occasions.

 Selected for the under-20 squad in the 2017 Toulon Tournament.
 The team went on to claim the bronze medal.
 It was the nations first ever medal at the competition.

+McCrorie received his first call-up to the senior Scotland squad in October 2020.
+He was called up again in June 2023 for games against Norway and Georgia.